-The coloring is due to the particular red clays present in the bottoms of the pools and ponds in which it is bred; its lean meats, of high organoleptic and protein quality, have obtained the denomination D.O.P.
+The colouring is due to the particular red clays present in the bottoms of the pools and ponds in which it is bred; its lean meats, of high organoleptic and protein quality, have obtained the denomination D.O.P.
 (Protected Designation of Origin).

 Best ways to taste it is soused or fried.

 In Cellarengo has also seated the Associazione My Wine dedicated to the recovery and enhancement of native vineyards.